CL614/frameworks_and_languages_module/technical_report.md

         }
     </script>
 ```
-This code provides an import map which removes the need for hardcoding multiple import paths in multiple places across the code.
-Import maps provide a centralized way to manage and configure import paths.
-By removing the need to duplicate code and having the import map stored in one area of code, the code is more maintainable if the code ever needs to be changed or scaled for future uses.
+The code introduces an import map, a mechanism that eliminates the necessity for hardcoding multiple import paths in various sections of the code.
+With import maps, import paths are centrally managed and configured, reducing redundancy and enhancing maintainability.
+This centralized approach eliminates the need to duplicate import-related code across different parts of the application.
+Storing the import map in a single location streamlines code management and proves advantageous when modifications or scaling for future use are required.
+Consequently, the codebase becomes more maintainable, as changes and expansions can be implemented efficiently and consistently by referencing the centralized import map.
 https://vuejs.org/guide/quick-start